JupiterOne-Archives/docs/knowledgeBase/compliance_and-reporting/problems.md

 JupiterOne groups [compliance gaps](./compliance-gap-analysis.md) and non-informational [rule alerts](../security-operations/manage-alerts.md) in a class called Problems.
 This concept enables you to see all your issues grouped together, making it easier to focus on what problems you must resolve in your environment.

-J1 Graph Viewer pulls all the J1 Compliance framework information to the graph.
-When a gap is detected, J1 automatically builds out `HAS` relationships between a `jupiterone_compliance_gap` (type),  `Problem` (class) asset, and the assets that have contributed to the detection of the gap.
-If you have problems, they appear in your graphs, indicated by a red dot.
+When a problem is detected, J1 automatically builds a relationship between the  `Problem`  asset, and the assets that have contributed to the detection of the problem.
+Assets in the J1 graph have a red dot next to them if a relationship to a problem exists.

   ![](../assets/graph-problems.png)